terajh/Pretty_Shell/README.md

 - Source: pa1.c (250 pts in total)
   - Points will be prorated by testcase results.

-- Git repository URL at git.ajou.ac.kr (10 pts)
-  - Refer to https://www.youtube.com/channel/UC-Un-7jmeP-1OaHkS7awO0Q for using gitlab at Ajou University.
-  - Will be announced shortly

 - Document: *One PDF* document (20 pts).
 It should include followings;
 	- Outline how programs are launched and how arguments are passed
   - How the time-out feature is implemented